 This plant is a perennial thorny shrub growing up to 12 feet high and native to central and southern Europe, northwest Africa and central Asia.
 The fruits are edible though have a very sharp taste and are sources of vitamin C. The fruits have been used historically to make jam.
 Many small birds eat the fruit and disperse the seeds in their droppings.
 There is a very popular Russian candy made from the fruit as well called; Barberis.
 The root contains the medicinal properties and has been used in several traditional systems in addition to the berries.
 The plant has been used in these systems for at least 2000 years.

 The alkaloid chemical Berberine is found in the root of this plant as well as the roots of Oregon Grape, Coptis, Goldenseal and Turmeric.
-Berberine has been researched for its properties relating to the immune system, and the inhibition of growth of certain bacteria and fungi.
+Berberine has been researched for its properties relating to the immune system.
 In addition to these functions, the extract of barberry can promote healthy bile flow and is use to support the immune system, lungs, gall bladder and liver.
 Barberry has been used to help promote the natural detoxification process as well.

 Uses of Barberry